matejc/rf-novnc/README.md

 ### Ports

-TCP port for NoVNC is listening on 0.0.0.0:6080 inside of container, so make sure to map that port out if you would like to see the execution.
+NoVNC/websockify is listening on 0.0.0.0:6080 inside of container, so make sure to map that port out if you plan to preview the execution.

 ## Pre-built docker images